ykl1993/cdn/intl.en-US/Product Introduction/Node Distribution.md

 ## Configure nodes {#section_uj3_dr2_zdb .section}

--   The system configures and adjusts Chinese nodes by default for the domain name you have added. \(For more information, see distribution of specific node.\)
+-   The system automatically configures and adjusts Chinese nodes for the domain name you have added.
+You can check more information from the Search node chapter.

--   At the same time, the system automatically adds corresponding mainland China node based on the access condition.
+-   The system also adds nodes in mainland China automatically based on the access condition.

--   The system does not add overseas nodes by default.
-Submit a ticket to apply for outside-China CDN service if necessary, as long as you are an L3 or L4 VIP.
-Learn more about Alibaba Cloud membership benefits.

 ## Search nodes {#section_vbx_pq2_zdb .section}

-You can search all Alibaba Cloud CDN nodes from the following list to learn about where the current Alibaba Cloud is located in mainland China, Hong Kong, Macau, Taiwan and overseas.
+You can search all Alibaba Cloud CDN nodes located in and out of mainland China from the list below.

 Mainland China